This tutorial shows how to configure Varnish for various use cases:

 Varnish Software provides a customizable security package for customers to implement increased security measures to combat known threats and unknown vulnerabilities.

-At some point in data transport the sender and the receiver lose the control of the data.
-Therefore, it is important to authenticate the other party in a connection, check the integrity of data and provide encrypted protection.
+At some point in data transport, the sender and the receiver lose the control of the data.
+So it’s important to authenticate the other party in a connection, check the integrity of data, and provide encrypted protection.
 Varnish Enterprise offers support for using TLS on backend connections and In-Process TLS offloading.

-With “total encryption” every cache object has its unique AES256 encryption key.
-It requires knowledge of that object’s unique key and associated request to decrypt its cache, meaning that leaking the cache would require breaking AES256 encryption for each and every object in the cache.
-Related resources:
+Every cache object has its unique AES256 encryption key.
+This requires knowledge of that object’s unique key and associated request to decrypt its cache, meaning that leaking the cache would require breaking AES256 encryption for each object in the cache.
+The links below provide related resources:

-The Varnish WAF (web application firewall) will let you set your own security rules, Modsecurity style.
-The Varnish WAF will help you protect your backend from predatory traffic.
-As stated in the documentation, OWASP CRS can be installed and included in the VCL file.
-You can find more details in the links below.
+The Varnish WAF will let you set your own security rules - Modsecurity style, and will help protect your backend from predatory traffic.
+Like in the documentation, OWASP CRS can be installed and included in the VCL file.
+You can find more details in the following links:

-Varnish modules (VMODs) also allow customers to control how and when they detect malicious traffic patterns.
-For example, vmod-bodyaccess helps identify potentially dangerous traffic, and vmod-vsthrottle will limit incoming requests when suspicious activity is detected.
+Our VMODs allow customers to control how and when they detect malicious traffic patterns.
+For example, vmod-bodyaccess helps identify potentially dangerous traffic and vmod-vsthrottle will limit incoming requests when suspicious activity is detected.